Can Dogs Go to Costco? What Dogs Are Allowed at Costco

 • Offering therapeutic support for psychiatric disabilities

 In fact, Costco staff are well aware of the ADA’s definition of service animals and the rules around providing access.
 They understand that these working animals are not simply pets – they are critical tools that enable independence for their disabled handlers.
+Emotional support animals are not the same as service animals, and an esa letter alone does not guarantee access.

 That said, Costco has strict protocols for determining whether an animal qualifies under ADA guidelines.
-Staff may ask you basic questions before allowing you to enter the premises with your dog.
+Staff may ask you basic questions before allowing you to enter the premises with your service dog.

 What About Emotional Support Dogs?

 Given Costco’s strict no-pets policy, you may wonder if they’ll make an exception for an emotional support dog.
 After all, it provides valuable therapeutic benefits for people with mental health conditions like anxiety or depression.
+For those relying on an esa letter, please note that emotional support animals are not granted entry under the ADA guidelines Costco adheres to.

 Unfortunately, emotional support dogs do not qualify for entry to Costco warehouses under the Americans with Disabilities Act (ADA) guidelines that Costco adheres to.
 The critical distinction is that emotional support animals don’t undergo specialized training to perform specific disability-related tasks like service animals do.
+This is why service animals have access advantages, while emotional support dogs stay outside the entry.

 While emotional support dogs can offer comfort, companionship, and emotional stability for their owners, they lack the specialized obedience training and public access certifications that service dogs receive.
 As such, the ADA and businesses view all emotional support animals similarly to regular house pets.